csander23/axon-analysis-pipeline/README.md

 **"No images found"**:
 - Check that your directory structure matches the expected hierarchy
-- Ensure image files have supported extensions (.tif, .tiff, .png, .jpg, .jpeg)
+- For confocal: Ensure files are Nikon ND2 format (.nd2)
+- For slide scanning: Ensure files are JPG format with "_Red-" in the filename

 **"Threshold too high/low"**:
 - For confocal: Try adjusting `percentile_threshold` in config.yaml